Shopify/graphql-design-tutorial/TUTORIAL.md

 field and you think a new custom scalar would be appropriate, it's worth talking it over with your team to make sure you're capturing the right concept.

+*<a href="#user-content-custom-scalar-types"
-*Rule #10: Use custom scalar types when you're exposing something with specific semantic value.*
+id="user-content-custom-scalar-types">Rule:</a> Use custom scalar types when you're exposing something with specific semantic value.*

 ### Pagination Again